The Link between Rheumatoid Arthritis and Obesity in Women

 - Disease Modifying Anti-Rheumatic Drugs

-BMI or Body Mass Index is a method used to evaluate and/or measure whether or not someone is underweight, overweight or obese.
+Your BMI is a fantastic way to examine whether or not you are underweight, overweight or obese.

 - Underweight = BMI less than 18.5